elomagic/spps-java/README.md

 ## Migration

-tbd Migration from 1.x to 2.0
+tbd @TODO Migration from 1.x to 2.0

 ## Contributing